freetonik/Quantum-Computing-For-Software-Engineers/README.md

 ![Quantum Computing For Software Engineers book cover](./images/book_cover.jpg)

 How to start a career in the quantum computing industry as a software engineer.
-This book is work in progress, projected completion date is November 2025.
+This book is a work in progress, projected completion date is November 2025.
 Draft outline:

 ## Groundwork